-A Great Horse Trainer for Someone Else Could Be a Bad Horse Trainer for You
+A Trainer Someone Else Likes May Not Be the Best Horse Trainer for You

 The best horse trainer for you is the trainer who can convey a good relationship as well as good training to you.
 If you’re not willing to work with the trainer or perhaps you can’t work with the trainer to help that process, you may be disappointed.
 If you expect your horse to be push-button like a car, your expectations may not be met.
 The best horse trainer for someone else may be a poor horse trainer for you.
 It’s not a label, it’s a working relationship.